 - What is a light-year?
 And what is a parsec?

 - What is a micrometer?
 What is a micron?

 - What is an arc-minute?
 What is an arc-second?

 - How does our atmosphere block infrared radiation from space?

 What is the James Webb Space Telescope?

-The James Webb Space Telescope, also called Webb or JWST, is a large, space-based observatory, optimized for infrared wavelengths, which will complement and extend the discoveries of the Hubble Space Telescope.
-It will have longer wavelength coverage and greatly improved sensitivity.
+The James Webb Space Telescope, also called Webb or JWST, is a large, space-based observatory, optimized for infrared wavelengths, which complements and extends the discoveries of the Hubble Space Telescope.
+It has longer wavelength coverage and greatly improved sensitivity.
 The longer wavelengths enable Webb to look further back in time to find the first galaxies that formed in the early Universe, and to peer inside dust clouds where stars and planetary systems are forming today.

 What was the Webb called before it was named after James Webb?

 The James Webb Space Telescope was originally called the "Next Generation Space Telescope," or NGST.
 It was called "Next Generation" because Webb will build on and continue the science exploration started by the Hubble Space Telescope.
 Discoveries by Hubble and other telescopes have caused a revolution in astronomy and have raised new questions that require a new, different, and more powerful telescope.
 Webb is also a "Next Generation" telescope in an engineering sense, introducing new technologies like the lightweight, deployable primary mirror that will pave the way for future missions.
 On 10 September 2002, the Next Generation Space Telescope was named in honor of James E. Webb, NASA's second administrator.